-Deferred tax assets of ¥9,333 million were recorded in the Company's consolidated statement of financial position as of March 31, 2021.
-As described in Note 34, "Income Taxes" in the Notes to Consolidated Financial Statements, the amount of deferred tax assets before offsetting deferred tax liabilities was ¥38,844 million, and, of this amount, deferred tax assets of ¥1,449 million related to unused tax loss carryforwards were included.
+Deferred tax assets of ¥9,333 million were In considering the recoverability of deferred tax assets of the Company's consolidated tax recorded in the Company's consolidated statement of financial position as of March filing group, we performed the following audit 31, 2021.
+As described in Note 34, "Income procedures, among others.
+Taxes" in the Notes to Consolidated Financial We assessed the Company's estimate of Statements, the amount of deferred tax assets future taxable income by evaluating the before offsetting deferred tax liabilities was ¥38,844 million, and, of this amount, deferred tax assets of ¥1,449 million related to unused tax loss carryforwards were included.